jumpcutking/threads/DOCS.md

 closeAction: the action to fire when the thread is closed
 debug: if activated, no messages will be sent to the thread manager.
 keepAlive: the thread will stay active awaiting further requests until closed.
+logging: if true, the thread will log messages to the thread manager.
+It will also overide console.

 **Kind**: global variable
 <a name="buffer"></a>